10. Axes Grid¶

 title and label fonts using

-Title Font Properties
+Title Font Properties and

 Label Font Properties for each of the axes directions,